AlgoMaster Logo

 Implementation Best Practices

 Regardless of which approach you choose, certain problems appear in every real-time system.
-Handling them well separates robust production systems from fragile prototypes.
+Handling them well is the difference between a production-ready system and a fragile prototype.

 Reconnection with Exponential Backoff